Gmail Email Forensics Analysis – Explore Internet Header

 Received: This line in the header shows that the message was received from the sender’s email provider by a Gmail server on a particular date and time i.e. received date and time.

-Note: Stay tuned to learn an automated approach for Gmail email forensics analysis.
+Note: Stay tuned to learn an automated approach for Gmail personal account mailbox analysis.

 Received-SPF: The line displays Received-SPF, which represents the type of email service used for sending the email message.
 It also includes an ID that can be utilized to analyze logs from transmitting mail servers.
 This helps in examining the legitimacy of the email whether it was sent from the same service or not.
 Moreover, if the ID is not available, then there are chances of an email message being spoofed.